LennardKittner/HyperXCloudIIWireless/README.md

 The CLI application is compatible with both Linux and MacOS operating systems.
 However, the tray application is only functional on Linux.
 Although it was only tested on Manjaro/KDE, it should also work on other distribution and desktop environments.

 Currently, only the HyperX Cloud II Wireless is supported.
+However, the HyperX Cloud II Wireless comes in two versions: one produced before HP acquired HyperX and one after.
+The application has only been tested on the HyperX Cloud II Wireless with the HP vendorID.

 ## Prerequisites